Joel-Barboza/Purchase_Tracker/docs/USER_STORIES.md

 Acceptance Criteria:
 - [X] Camera access is available
 - [X] Image is stored locally
-- [ ] Image is associated with a receipt entity
+- [X] Captured image URI is stored and linked to a receipt record

 ---